zulip/docker-zulip/README.md

 [wrapper-tool]: https://github.com/zulip/docker-zulip/wiki/Running-Management-Commands

+### Using a custom certificate bundle for outgoing HTTP connections

+If you are sitting behind a custom CA and want to build the Zulip image yourself, special care is required.

+The Zulip build process installs packages via `yarn` and `pip`, and these need packages to be configured to use your custom CA certificates.
+You will need to get your certificate bundle into the docker image, either by adding a `COPY` somewhere or by replacing the `FROM`s with a custom ubuntu image that includes your bundle.
+The recommended way is to have your own base image which has your bundle ready at the default `/etc/ssl/certs/ca-certificates.crt`.

+The next and last step is to set up the `CUSTOM_CA_CERTIFICATES` argument in `docker-compose.yml` to point to your CA bundle, e.g. to `/etc/ssl/certs/ca-certificates.crt`.

+At this point you are ready to build Zulip.

 ## Running a Zulip server with Kubernetes

 A Kubernetes pod file is in the `kubernetes/` folder; you can run it